WoofahRayetCode/python-projects/README.md

 # Python Projects
 Personal learnings and projects

-Here I will be uploading everything I have made whlie learning Python as well as projecst to accompany each section I've learned.
+Here I will be uploading everything I have made whlie learning Python as well as projects to accompany each section I've learned.